irenenene/tracker/README-Irene.md

 - time logging for tasks
 - ability for client to set their username upon first connecting
 - printing users currently logged in

+Submission 3 contributions:
+- fixes to message retrieval, now most in/out is client side
+- wrote client-server requests

+Still to implement:
+- binding sockets to username
+- username functionality